-One of the core values of Colorado's Water Plan is a productive economy that supports a robust recreation industry.
+One of the core values of the Colorado Water Plan is a productive economy that supports a robust recreation industry.
 Colorado’s natural environment and recreational opportunities are critical components of the Colorado quality of life as well as its economy.
-Outdoor recreation—including hunting, fishing, biking, hiking, skiing, golfing, and wildlife watching—significantly contributes to Colorado’s economy, and water-based recreation is an important part of that economy
+Outdoor recreation—including hunting, fishing, biking, hiking, skiing, golfing, and wildlife watching—significantly contributes to Colorado’s economy, and water-based recreation is an important part of that economy.

 On behalf of the State of Colorado, the CWCB reviews all applications for recreational in-channel diversions (RICDs), which limit water rights to the minimum stream flow necessary for a reasonable recreational experience in and on the water.
 The size and magnitude of flows protected by many of the RICD water rights to date have the potential to restrict future upstream development potential and may reduce the flexibility that Colorado has to manage its water resources.
 The RICD legislation was established in 2001 and amended in 2006 and may be subject to further legislation and court challenges.

 - What does the CWCB Board review focus on?

 The CWCB Board’s review of RICD applications focuses on three areas: